Sabbir999/AI-Study-Assistant/README.md

 # AI-Assisted Study Companion

-Welcome to the AI-Assisted Study Companion, a web-based platform designed to make studying more effective, personalized, and fun!
+Welcome to the StudyAI, a web-based platform designed to make studying more effective, personalized, and fun!
 Designed for students, educators, and lifelong learners.

 ## ✨ Features